HomeUpdated to 2025 tax year

 T4A-NR – For non-residents: Reports fees, commissions, or other amounts paid to self-employed non-residents for services provided in Canada.

-T4As must be issued unless the total annual fees are under $500.[1]
+For service fees reported in Box 48, a T4A must be issued if total payments for the year are $500 or more.[1]
 However, the CRA has publicly stated it is not assessing penalties for failing to report amounts in Box 48, so this requirement is often ignored and the slips are frequently not issued.[2]

 UFile steps if person has a T-slip: